JerryNixon/dab-demo-environment-script/readme.md

 ./update.ps1 -ConfigPath ./custom-config.json
 ```

-Every update run pushes a fresh image tagged with the current timestamp, even when `dab-config.json` is unchanged.

-### cleanup.ps1 - Delete Environments
+## cleanup.ps1 - Delete Environments

 Deletes DAB resource groups created by create.ps1.
+The cleanup script finds resource groups by the `author=dab-demo` tag and lets you select which ones to delete.

 ```powershell
 # Interactive selection (default)